Ed Deane

 Edmund John 'Ed' Deane (born 18 November 1952 in Dublin) is an Irish guitarist with a career spanning six decades, from the late 1960s to the present day.
-He is a blues musician, playing the electric and acoustic guitar, and specialising in Slide guitar and the Lap steel guitar.
+He is a blues musician, playing the electric and acoustic guitar, and specialising in slide guitar and the lap steel guitar.

-Also of note is that Deane is highly regarded as a left-handed guitarist, preferring to play right-handed guitars upside down.
+Deane is highly regarded as a left-handed guitarist, preferring to play right-handed guitars upside down.